-- 5.1 An initial assessment boundary or a visual envelope is delineated for the VIA in accordance with TPB PG-No. 41 based on ground inspection as shown on Figure 2.
-Given the existing topography, surrounding screen plantation and buildings, and lack of publicly accessible areas, the visual envelop is identified.
-This is evidenced by the Photographs from VPs 1 and 2 located outside the visual envelope and from which the proposed development will not be visible (refer to Figure 3). - 5.2 Another five (5) VPs, i.e. VPs 3 to 7 selected are considered to be representative for the VIA.
-The VP's selected include a popular public congregation point i.e. San Uk Tsuen Sitting Out Area, Amenity Area at Queen Hill Estate, Amenity Area at Shan Lai Court, Kwan Tei Children Playground and Footbridge (to the East of the Site) across Castle Peak Road - Lung Yeuk Tau, which is frequented by members of the public visitors.
+- 5.1 The Visual Envelope within which the Proposed Development is pronouncedly visible from key sensitive viewers is shown in Figure 2.
+In the interest of the public, the VIA will focus primarily on public Visual Sensitive Receivers ("VSRs") only and no private VSR, such as residents of private developments and users of developments with restricted/ exclusive accesses (e.g. school and office, etc.) will be included. - In view of the surrounding context around the Site, when viewing from street level, existing developments and trees may screen off most of the view from close-by VSRs while buildings of similar height may hide the development even from distant.
+Therefore, locally the identification of VSRs is largely constrained by the existing built environment and trees.
+This is evidenced by the Photographs from VPs 1 and 2 located outside the visual envelope and from which the proposed development will not be visible (refer to Figure 3).
+The Visual Envelope covers the area where direct sign towards the proposed development is available as presented in Figure 2. - Another six (6) VPs, i.e. VPs 3 to 8 selected are considered to be representative for the VIA.
+The VP's selected include a popular public congregation point i.e. San Uk Tsuen Sitting Out Area, Amenity Area at Queen Hill Estate, Amenity Area at Shan Lai Court, Kwan Tei Children Playground, Footbridge (to the East of the Site) across Castle Peak Road Lung Yeuk Tau and Walking Trail at Tsung Shan, which is frequented by members of the public visitors.